runtimeverification/k/pyk/src/tests/profiling/test-data/domains.md

 ### Bit slicing

-You can compute the value of a range of bits in the twos-complement representation of an integer, as interpeted either unsigned or signed, of an integer. `index` is offset from 0 and `length` is the number of bits, starting with `index`, that should be read.
+You can compute the value of a range of bits in the twos-complement representation of an integer, as interpreted either unsigned or signed, of an integer. `index` is offset from 0 and `length` is the number of bits, starting with `index`, that should be read.
 The number is assumed to be represented in little endian notation with each byte going from least significant to